Understanding California Premises Liability Claims

 If you can’t agree on a reasonable settlement or your claim is denied, you have the option to file a lawsuit.
 In California, you have 2 years from the date of the incident to file a lawsuit.

-It is highly recommended that you are represented by an experienced personal injury attorney during this process.
+It is highly recommended that you are represented by an experienced personal injury lawyer during this process.
 The insurance company is a representative of the defendant and they don’t have your best interest in mind.
-Your attorney will walk you through each step of the process and help you get a fair settlement.
+Your lawyer will walk you through each step of the process and help you get a fair settlement.

-If a settlement can’t be reached, your attorney will show the insurance company how serious you are and will file a lawsuit.
-Your attorney is the only one on your side in the claims process.
+If a settlement can’t be reached, your lawyer will show the insurance company how serious you are and will file a lawsuit.
+Your lawyer is the only one on your side in the claims process.
 They will make sure you get the medical care you need and their team will handle the task of gathering the evidence you need to make your case.

 When you’re injured as a result of someone else’s negligence, the last thing you need is the stress of jumping through an insurance company’s hoops.